This post may contain affiliate links. See my privacy policy for details.

 - Place a toothpick on each corner of the sandwich.

 - Dip the whole sandwich in the batter, covering the surface completely and fry in 340 degrees Fahrenheit oil until golden.
+Fry one side until it's golden brown, then flip and continue to fry the other side until it's golden brown.
 The Texas toast will take longer to heat up the inside, thus the lower frying temperature.
 If you are using normal bread, you can go up to around 360 degrees Fahrenheit for frying.

 - Remove and drain on paper towels.